 As you can see there was about 29% difference in speed between the connection directly to my ISP and the connection to a server in Washington D. C. As expected their was some loss in connection speed but for the extra security provided by encrypting you data and connection this is worth the speed loss.
 With a speed of nearly 25 Mbps, the service is still fast enough for all your Internet needs.
 You will not have any problem using their service to secure your transactions or stream media from your favorite provider.

 - Easy to use custom software for Windows, Mac OS X, and Linux

 - Custom software for the most secure protocol OpenVPN with optional support for PPTP if you have a device that does not support OpenVPN

 - TCP designated servers to make firewalls easier to bypass

 - Discounted pricing for their term plans

 - Consolidate plans and minimize the number of plans offered

 - Integrate PPTP or other protocols into their custom software

 - Add more supported channels to their Smart DNS service

 My review of the VPN.S service found a website that was easy to navigate.
 The custom software GUI was very user friendly as it was concise and easy to use with minimal settings.
 They make it easy to select, connect, or reconnect to their VPN servers with just a click or two no matter what OS or device you choose to use.
-Take advantage of their 2-day trial and see what you think for yourself.
+Take advantage of their 7-day money back guarantee and see what you think for yourself.